Emircyn/todo-app/README.md

 - Adding tasks: Users can add their tasks to the list using a form.
 - Deleting tasks: Users can delete tasks from the list once they are completed.
-- Filtering tasks: Users can view completed and incomplete tasks separately in the list.

 ## Usage guide